 Each child who stays past 1 p.m., will need a small sleeping bag labeled with her/his name for rest time.
 Each child has his/her own plastic-covered floor mat that the school provides.
 Children's sleeping bags will be sent home weekly for cleaning.

 Each child needs to bring two boxes of soft tissues for the classroom.

 Children are encouraged to clean their own faces after snacks and lunch using a baby wipe.
 Your teacher will send home a list detailing the number of boxes to bring to school.
 For children who are not toilet trained, please bring in a box of wipes every other week, or per the teacher's request.

 We are dedicated to open and honest communication with our families and students.
 It is important to us to hear from parents regularly.
 If parents have questions or concerns about our program, they should not hesitate to contact their child’s teacher or the principal.
-As in any school or human organization, there are times when we may disagree over policies and procedures, and we want to be sure our families understand the best way to deal with a problem or concern.
+As in any school, there are times when we may disagree over policies and procedures, and we want to be sure our families understand the best way to deal with a problem or concern.

 The school encourages parents to start with their child's teacher.
 If they do not feel the conflict has been resolved, then they and the teacher should bring the issue to the principal.
 If they still cannot resolve the problem, they will discuss it with the head of school.
 Please understand that the school honors this organizational flow, and parents will be sent to the appropriate person.

 Parents must contact their teacher by phone or email by 8:15 a.m., so we can have an accurate count for snack and lunch.
 Also, please tell the teacher if a child is ill or has head lice.
 If the illness is contagious, we must notify the other parents as soon as possible.